 Make an Appointment

 Please call to make an appointment, and/or ask your health care provider to send in a referral.
 Our staff at the RAAM Clinic work closely with the Emergency Department, Withdrawal Management, and community agencies to facilitate supporting clients dealing with substance use concerns.
 Drop-in times are also available.
+New patients are seen on a first come first serve basis.
+Spaces are limited.

 Preparing for your visit